 immediately.
 Before medical treatment arrives, move the individual to a

-The primary treatment goal is to lower the elevated body temperature as
+The primary treatment goal is to lower the elevated body temperature as quickly as possible.

+Remove the person's clothing and immerse the body in a cold water bath.
 If this is not possible, cover the body with a wet sheet or towels, sponge down the body with cool water or rub the limbs with ice-cubes.

 Place ice packs (if available) at the neck, armpits and groin.
 Fan the person with a newspaper, towel or electric fan to increase air flow and evaporation.

 Elevate the feet to direct blood back toward the head.